-OPCSD - Focused On the Supporting Individual Learners
+OPCSD - Focused On Supporting Individual Learners

 Curriculum and Pupil Services Office

 At the elementary level, students' instructional needs are met through differentiated instruction.
 Using guided reading and the Reading Workshop model, students are challenged and supported to read text at their "right fit" level.
 Within a classroom, an advanced student may be reading beyond grade level text, while a student who needs additional time and support may be reading a text at grade level.
+Our ELA instructional leadership team is aware of the Science of Reading research and this latest phase in the “reading wars,” and have deepened our commitment to developing students’ phonemic awareness and phonics skills.
+Our Kindergarten through 2nd grade teachers participate in a 30-hour classroom educator Orton-Gillingham training, which provides them with a systematic approach to teaching phonics.
+This program is research and evidenced-based and has proven to be effective in teaching all readers, particularly those students who struggle to learn to read such as students with dyslexia.
+To learn more about Orton-Gillingham, please click here.
+Our K-5 mathematics focuses on developing number sense, mathematical reasoning and conceptual understanding - all of which are higher-level thinking skills beyond rote memorization of facts and procedures.

 Beginning at the middle school level, there are additional choices and opportunities for students ready to be challenged, which extend to our high school level.
 Opportunities include accelerated courses, honors level programming, and Advanced Placement (where students follow a college level curriculum).
 Our belief that middle and high school should be times of individual exploration - to learn about yourself, your talents, and your interests - are reflected in the comprehensive nature of our program.
 The rich variety of elective courses, after school clubs, activities, athletics, and opportunities to participate in the visual and performing areas are extensive.
-Whether studying a foreign language or participating our Academy of Finance, students have choice and opportunity.
+Whether studying a foreign language or participating in our Academy of Finance, students have choice and opportunity.

 Our faculty benefits from an extensive staff development program to stay with the most current research, literature, and instructional strategies.
 Our students' success is attributed to their own commitment to learning, our strong parental interest and support, quality instructional materials and curriculum, and a highly dedicated faculty, staff, and administration.